genesistoxical/pruebas/README.md

 1. Select the **Backgrounds** and **Q'zero Cursor** layers at the same time and then click the *Flip Horizontal* button.

-2. Expand the **Help** cursor group and flip the question mark that is indicated.
+2. Expand the **Help** cursor group and flip the question mark indicated.

 3. Export each cursor in PNG. **Work** and **Busy** include an animation for 8, don't forget to expand the groups and activate each danger circle one by one as indicated in the sequence.